the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-unionisation.md

 ### A Bit of History: The Association of Scientific Workers (United Kingdom)

-This was an trade union for scientists founded in the early 20th Century, which had a leading role in founding similar unions across the globe.
+This was a trade union for scientists founded in the early 20th Century, which had a leading role in founding similar unions across the globe.

 ```{figure} ../../figures/scientificunionbadge.png
 ![A blue enamel badge with AScW printed on it on a wooden background](https://i.imgur.com/V0Wcgbg.jpg)